MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 The parameters include:

-  * the name of the table to be modified.
+  * The name of the table to be modified.

   * The access token for Facebook authentication (the Facebook Unity SDK gets this key after the user logs in).

-  * The data object to add to the table, serialized in Json.
+  * The data object to add to the table.

 This insert function deserializes the Json parameters, and then logs in and inserts the data into the appropriate table using the Azure Mobile Apps SDK.